 Abstract

 Research shows that the global lack of clean drinking water kills more people each year than wars, AIDS, and cancer combined.
 Half of the world’s hospital beds are occupied by a patient with water borne illness.
-The two major issues when it comes to this issue areare apathy and ignorance.
+The two major issues when it comes to water borne illness are apathy and ignorance.
 Most Americans do not know how big of an issue this is.
 Many are under the impression that having clean water is as easy as turning on the faucet.
 The purpose of this paper is, if nothing else, to raise awareness of this issue.
 Also, to show people how easy it is to help in small ways, and big ways.
 The biggest way that will be suggested in this article is for the University of Northern Iowa to partner with Clean Water Movement.
 In this partnership they would design a water bottle for the same cost as the current bottle given to each UNI freshman.
 (And also sold around campus.)
 Instead of giving the water bottle away they would have students pay a two dollar donation.
 That donation would go to dig wells in developing nations.
 If each student at U.N.I. bought one bottle 1,050 people would have clean water for 15 years.
 This would be beneficial for U.N.I. who has had negative press attention in the past few years.
 This would truly be the ultimate win-win-win situation.
 The reason for three wins: One for the university, good publicity and no more money needed to be given in the budget, one for the students, two dollars is a great deal for a water bottle, and one for the world and all the good that could be done with just water bottles.

 A Water Bottle Can Make a World of Difference